DanCaldera/deno-crud/README.md

 # deno-crud

-Simple Deno CRUD using oak and mongo
+Simple RestAPI CRUD using deno, oak and mongo